What is a disability?

 How do I get my UW Disability Verification Forms completed?

-There are several disability verification forms, which are designed to support your practitioner in providing us with the information we need to design your accommodation plan.
+There are several disability verification forms, which are designed to support your practitioner in providing us with more information about your needs to assist us in the design of your individualized accommodation plan.
 Please print the form(s) most applicable to your unique condition and take it to a registered health professional to complete.
 Each form provides guidance on who may be qualified to complete the form.

 How do I submit my disability verification form?

-Documentation can be accepted via fax, mail, uploaded with your application or in-person.
+Documentation can be accepted via fax, mail, uploaded with your online application on page 2.
+In-person delivery is not available at this time.
 If you are uploading your documentation to our secure online system, please provide a clear scan for readability.

 I submitted the OSAP Disability Verification Form.
 Do I need additional documentation?